Things you need to know about the most popular seat in the house

 You might not realize how many types of toilets exist.
 The traditional form is the two-piece model that consists of a tank and bowl that are sealed together.
 The benefit of this is that they are easy to assemble and install, so many people can opt to do it themselves.
 A potential inconvenience is that tanks can be large and cumbersome.

 The one-piece model comes with the tank and bowl as one unit.
 This type looks more modern, sleek, and does not trap dirt in the seams.
 In most cases, it will be more expensive than the traditional model.

-While the one and two-piece toilets are the most popular, certain types of toilets have emerged that fit small spaces and are more energy-efficient, such as the wall-mount and tankless toilets.
+While the one and two-piece toilets are the most popular, certain toilet types have emerged that fit small spaces and are more energy-efficient, such as the wall-mount and tankless toilets.

 Save more with the right flush

 Traditional toilets waste between 6-8 gallons of water with the average family of four flushing roughly 120 gallons of water a day!
 2 In response to this waste of resources and increase in water bills, the low-flow toilet was created.
 The low-flow functions like the traditional toilet, but it only uses 1.6 gallons of water with each flush.
 This means the family of four that used the 120 gallons of water with a traditional toilet instead use about 32 gallons per day.

 Dual-flush toilets are gaining in popularity, as well.
 Through the use of a lever installed on the toilet a person can push one button and use .8 of a gallon for liquid waste, or another button that uses 1.6 gallons for solid waste.